Left and Center: Louis circa, 1984

 After his disappearance, his parents struggled with money.
 They moved to the house of the elderly lady that Louis liked to go to in the instance that he may come back remembering that house.
 The elderly female moved to a retirement home afterwards.
 The Mackerley family could not afford the payments and filed for bankruptcy in 1989.
 They moved to Effort, Pennsylvania later on.

-Louis’s disappearance remains unsolved and authorities suspect that he was abducted by a non family member.
+Louis’s disappearance remains unsolved and authorities suspect that he was abducted.
 He was one of the first missing children to have his face displayed on the side of a milk carton.
 His family continues to hope he’s alive.
 He has never been located.

 If you have any information concerning this case, please contact: